ibm-cloud-docs/satellite/link-cloud-monitor.md

 # Auditing, logging, and monitoring {{site.data.keyword.satelliteshort}} Link endpoints
 {: #link-cloud-monitor}

-Add auditing, logging, and monitoring to your link endpoints to help ensure the health and performance of the services and resources attached to your location.
+Add auditing, logging, and monitoring to your link endpoints to help ensure the health and performance of the services and resources attached to your.
 {: shortdesc}

 ## Auditing events for endpoint actions